 If you’re still in college and planning ahead for upcoming semesters, this may not be a bad option.

-You can either sell your books directly to BooksRun or choose from another vendor.
+You can either sell textbooks directly to BooksRun or choose from another vendor.
 After you search for your books, you’ll be shown multiple offers directly within the site.

 Once you’ve selected an offer and printed off your mailing label, you have five days to mail in your books.
 Once your books are received and evaluated by BooksRun, you’ll receive a payment within four business days.

-The site will pay you by mailed check or through PayPal.
+The site will pay you via check or PayPal.

 9. Student 2 Student

-Student 2 Student allows you to sell your books locally and online.
-Once you’ve entered the ISBN number, you’ll receive options for online vendors and local schools that are interested in buying your books.
+Student 2 Student allows you to sell books locally and online.
+Once you’ve entered the ISBN, you’ll receive options for online vendors and local schools that are interested in buying your books.

 If you choose to sell your books locally, then the service is completely free.
 And you’ll receive the money in cash at the point of purchase.
 Student 2 Student is a good option if you’re looking for local bookselling options.

 BookFinder is similar to BookScouter in that it shows you multiple vendors that are willing to purchase your books.
-Once you’ve searched for the ISBN number, BookFinder pulls from popular sites like Amazon and BooksRun.
-Shipping is always free, and this site is available to sellers in the U.K. and Canada as well.
+Once you’ve searched for the ISBN, BookFinder pulls from popular sites like Amazon and BooksRun.

-And make sure you don’t wait too long to try to sell your books since many sites won’t accept books once they become too dated.
-Ideally, you’ll sell your textbooks as soon as the semester is over.
+And make sure you don’t wait too long to sell your used textbooks since many sites won’t accept textbooks once they become too dated.
+Ideally, you should sell your textbooks as soon as the semester is over.